 Cut the pork tenderloin into small bite sized cubes.
 In a bowl whisk together the coconut aminos, baking soda and pineapple juice and add in the cubed pork.
 Toss the pork cubes so that they are all well coated in the marinade.
 Set aside.

-In a high speed blender or nutribullet container combine the garlic, pineapple juice, coconut aminos, apple cider vinegar, tomato paste, dates and dried apricots and blend until completely smooth.
+In a high speed blender or nutribullet container combine the garlic, pineapple juice, coconut aminos, apple cider vinegar, tomato paste, honey or dates and dried apricots and blend until completely smooth.

 Cut the green and red bell pepper into small cubes and thinly sliced the onion.